 Model parameters (par.txt) determine the function of the model.
 The model parameters may depend on land use, soil type or be a general value.
 The model parameters presented below make up a rudimentary water flow model, but many more exist and add other functions to HYPE.
+The default value of all model parameters are zero, so they need to be set to be included in the calculations.
 The model parameters are described in more detail in the HYPE model description.

-For a soil runoff model compartment: In a cold climate snow melt is necessary (cmlt).
-It is a land use dependent parameter and need one value per land use defined in GeoClass.txt.
+For a soil runoff model: In a cold climate snow melt is necessary.
+Snow melt rate (cmlt) is a land use dependent parameter and need one value per land use defined in GeoClass.txt.
 Evapotranspiration is governed by a land use dependent parameter (cevp).
-The default value of all model parameters are zero, so if these are not set no snow melt or evapotranspiration will occur.
 For a model with more than one soil layer the maximum amount of percolation (mperc1, mperc2) need to be set for percolation to occur.
-The available storage of water in the soil needs to be set.
-The model parameters for "field capacity" (wcfc) and effective porosity (wcep) depend on soil type.
+The available storage of water in the soil is determined by the model parameters for "field capacity" (wcfc) and effective porosity (wcep), which both depend on soil type.
 Runoff from the soil is determined by runoff coefficients.
-The runoff coefficient of the top soil layer is necessary (rrcs1), and depend on soil type.
+The runoff coefficient of the top soil layer (rrcs1) is necessary and depend on soil type.

-For surface water model compartment: Flow in rivers has a peak velocity (rivvel).
+For surface water model: Flow in rivers has a peak velocity (rivvel).
 This parameter determines the delay in the system.
 If you have lakes you can give a general lake depth (gldepi) and rating curve coefficients (gratp, gratk).
 They will be used for internal lakes.
 They will also be used for outlet lakes if no other data is given for them.
 E.g. outlet lakes may have their lake depth given in GeoData.txt.